YangFengSEU/ETG-IRM/README.md

-# ETG-IRM
+# IRMTraj
-The code of 'Enhancing Trajectory Prediction Generalization through Environment-Aware Invariant Risk Minimization'
+The code of 'IRMTraj: Maneuver-Aware Invariant Risk Minimization for Generalized Trajectory Prediction in Unseen Domain'